 Running Internet Explorer on Linux

-On first sight, this probably sounds daft given how good Firefox is but you cannot ignore those surf the web using the ever pervasive Internet Explorer when doing some web development.
+On first sight, this probably sounds daft given how good Firefox is but you cannot ignore those surfing the web using the ever pervasive Internet Explorer when doing some web development.
 Using virtualisation is a solution to the need but it can mean that you need to set up a web server with Perl, PHP, MySQL and the like in a virtual machine, all for a little offline testing and then there’s the potential for a lot of file copying too.
 Otherwise, you are trying to sneak things online and catch the glitches before anyone else does, never a good plan.

 IE5 and IE5.5 are also on offer if you’re interested but, after looking at my visitor statistics, I think that I can discount these.
 IE7 and the work-in-progress IE8 make no appearance on the availability list.
 The absence of IE7 is not a big problem as it might appear because coding for IE6 sufficiently suffices for IE7, even now; IE8 may not be the same in this regard but we shall see.
-Even so, a later browser release does mean a more secure version and I reckon that including IE7 should be next on the project’s to do list.
+Even so, a later browser release does mean a more secure version and I reckon that including IE7 should be next on the project’s to-do list.
 Saying that, what we have now is far better than nothing at all.

 JavaScript: write it yourself or use a library?